Linaro/documentation/Contribute/OEYocto/README.md

 # Contributions to OpenEmbedded Reference Platform Build

-Here you will find out more about the OpenEmbedded Reference Platform Build layers and how/where to send patches.
+OpenEmbedded Reference Platform Build layer descriptions and how/where to send patches

 ## Layers